Azure/aks-baseline-automation/IaC/terraform/aks.md

   kubectl get pod -n cluster-baseline-settings -w
   ```

-Flux pulls yamls from [cluster-baseline-settings](../../cluster-baseline-settings) and applies them to the cluster.
+Flux pulls yaml files from [cluster-baseline-settings](../../cluster-baseline-settings) and applies them to the cluster.
 If there is a need to change the folder to your own, please modify [cluster-baseline-settings.yaml](../flux/cluster-baseline-settings.yaml)

 ## Deploy sample workload